Chapter Length Matters. Here's Why

 The promise is one of much more adventure in the coming chapters.
 Of course, its strategic placement at the end of the chapter also sets a reader’s irony senses tingling, telling them that things might not be all so bright and cheery for Bilbo and the gang soon.

 2. The Resolution

 Looking back on past events is another common way to end a chapter.
 This technique can simply bring the scene to a close, or it can be a way to summarize the chapter.
 In the opening chapter of Harry Potter and the Prisoner of Azkaban, J.K.
 Rowling re-familiarizes us with Harry Potter, an unusual boy wizard who misses some school friends.
-In this case, the conclusion of the chapter nicely wraps up the themes she’s just introduced:
+In this case, the conclusion of the chapter nicely wraps up the themes and motifs she’s just introduced:

 Deciding that he’d worry about the Hogsmeade form when he woke up, Harry got back into bed and reached up to cross off another day on the chart he’d made for himself, counting down the days left until his return to Hogwarts.
 Then he took off his glasses and lay down; eyes open, facing his three birthday cards.

 Extremely unusual though he was, at that moment Harry Potter felt just like everyone else — glad, for the first time in his life, that it was his birthday.

 — J.K.
 Rowling, Harry Potter and the Sorcerer's Stone

 Though it’s normally a bit of a cliché to close a chapter by getting the character to fall asleep, Rowling does a clever twist on it by making this an occasion worth describing.

 3. The Cliffhanger